 This is a fun flash card game for kids, teenagers or adults as well.
 It’s the perfect way to review any vocabulary, or you can use it for a grammar review as well.

 The main requirement is that you have a classroom or access to a gym with a lot of space.
-Try it out and I’m sure your students will like it as much as mine do:
+Try it out and I’m sure your students will like this TEFL flash card game as much as mine do:

 #2: Concentration Memory Game